masagrator/Status-Monitor-Overlay/README.md

 Q: This homebrew has any impact on games?

 A: Negligible, you won't see any difference.
 Almost everything is done on Core #3, other cores usage is below 0.001%.

+Q: Game sometimes hangs when using Status Monitor Overlay.
+Why?

+A: This is because of dmnt:cht nature.
+Some games don't like that it's peaking constantly at its memory and they stuck.
+This happens only if you are using NX-FPS plugin.
+Solution is to just close Status Monitor Overlay (you don't need to close Tesla Menu) and wait few seconds until it will resume.